 I liked 7 Wonders.

-But it does have substantial advantages over all of the games I like more than it, in that it combines accessibility with a constant playing time and it plays up to 7 players (8 with this expansion).
+But it does have substantial advantages over many of the games I like more than it, in that it combines accessibility with a constant playing time and it plays up to 7 players (8 with this expansion).

 I owned 7 Wonders: Cities for about a year before even trying the team variant.
 And if I was given the choice, I now don't think I would ever choose to play the game again without it, and when played with the expansion I rank it as my third favourite game.